 HOW THIS GUIDANCE WAS ASSEMBLED

-This article draws on FC’s anonymized client data across multiple 2025-26 Ontario and British Columbia law-firm engagements, plus a named-client moment with the principal of a Toronto litigation boutique whose Copilot rollout we led through full LSO Rule 3.3-1 review.
+This article draws on anonymized client data from 2025-26 Ontario and British Columbia law-firm engagements.
+It adds a named-client moment with the principal of a Toronto litigation boutique whose Copilot rollout we led through a full LSO Rule 3.3-1 review.

 Frequently Asked Questions